cran-task-views/Distributions/Distributions.md

   compute the density and generate random variates of a multivariate normal distribution for which the covariance matrix or precision matrix is sparse. `r pkg("cmvnorm")` implements the complex multivariate normal distribution (d, r).
+  Furthermore, `r pkg("condMVNorm")` implements d, p, r functions for the conditional multivariate normal distribution.
-Finally, `r pkg("condMVNorm")` implements d, p, r functions for the conditional multivariate normal distribution.
-Furthermore, `r pkg("sn")` besides providing facilities for their distribution functions, `r pkg("sn")` allows the creation of S4 objects which encapsulate these distributions and provide facilities for plotting, summary, marginalization,
+  `r pkg("condTruncMVN")` implements d, p, r functions of the conditional truncated multivariate normal distribution.
+  Finally, `r pkg("sn")` besides providing facilities for their distribution functions, `r pkg("sn")` allows the creation of S4 objects which encapsulate these distributions and provide facilities for plotting, summary, marginalization,